 If you would like additional information, please contact us at our dedicated project phone number at 856-351-7395 and email address GlouCamReliability@exeloncorp.com.

 The Salem County Reliability Project includes upgrading approximately 3.5 miles of critical transmission line, that primarily runs along Route 130 between Penns Grove and Pennsville, to improve reliability for thousands of customers and meet the region's current and future energy needs.
 We are replacing the existing transmission line with stronger, state-of-the-art utility poles that are prepared to handle more extreme weather and reduce the impacts of severe storms.
-Construction is underway and is expected to be completed by March 2023.
+The initial phase of the transmission line upgrade is complete.
+Construction for the second phase of the transmission line upgrade is expected to begin January 2024 and be completed by April 2024.

 This transmission line upgrade benefits more than 8,000 customers in Carneys Point, Pennsville, and Penns Grove, and is critical to maintaining reliable service for these customers in Salem County.
 Our upgrades will modernize critical infrastructure, provide us with greater capabilities to respond to power outages in the region, and reduce the frequency and duration of outages, improving the quality of energy service for local customers.